 And the sauce is creamy and luxurious.
 So, it goes perfectly on cauliflower mash.

 To keep it low carb, you use almond flour as a binder.
 But, if you are allergic to nuts, you can use crushed pork rinds instead.
-These may be harder to find at your grocery store, but you can find some here.
+You can find some here.

 Per Serving: